 - Exam reviews for pupils having access arrangements in exams.

 - Longer-term 1:1 support is available if parents request this following the initial six lessons.
-This, however, qualifies as extra tuition additional to the tiered support already available.
-As such, this is chargeable to parents and will only be put in place following close consultation with parents and with parental consent.
+Usually this requires a reduction in the boy’s curriculum, as outlined below.
+This will only be put in place following close consultation with parents and with parental consent.

 - The majority of pupils follow the full curriculum and Learning Support lessons are arranged on a ‘rotational’ basis or off timetable, to minimize disruption to lessons.